sfc-gh-klochen/sfsnowsightextensions/Readme.md

 # Snowflake Snowsight Extensions
-Snowflake Snowsight Extensions wrap Snowsight features that do not have API or SQL alternatives, such as manipulating Dashboards and Worksheets.
+Snowflake Snowsight Extensions wrap Snowsight features that do not have API or SQL alternatives, such as manipulating Dashboards and Worksheets, and retrieving Query Profile and step timings.

 Written by Daniel Odievich (daniel.odievich@snowflake.com) Senior Solution Architect at Snowflake Professional Services.